Direct Messages

 • For subscribers with wildcard subscriptions, each topic that matches the subscription is elided, up to the maximum number of subscriptions specified by the client profile.

-• It's recommended that consuming clients don't use discard indications when using message eliding.
+• Solace recommends that consuming clients don't use discard indications when using message eliding.
 In a situation where an event broker’s egress priority queue for a client fills up with received messages, the oldest messages on the egress queue are discarded to make room for newly arriving messages, and the message at the head of the queue is flagged with the discard indication.
 However, if eliding is enabled, that message could be elided, and the client would not receive the discard indication.

-How Message Eliding Works
+Message Eliding Example

-Eliding Use Cases
+Message Eliding Use Cases

-Use cases for this feature include:
+Use cases for message eliding feature include:

-• Eliding for congestion management
+Eliding for congestion management

-A client application wants to receive every message provided it is able to keep up with the message flow.
-If the client cannot keep up, then any queued messages can be elided to provide only the most recent message for each topic.
-For this use case a delay interval time of 0 is set.
+A client application wants to receive every message when it is able to keep up with the message flow.
+If the client can't keep up, then any queued messages are elided to send only the most recent message for each topic.
+For this use case the delay interval time is 0.

-• Streaming market data to human traders
+Streaming market data to human traders

 Even though market data updates might be published at a very high rate, humans can only deal with a few updates per second.
 The client always wants the latest information, but at a slower rate than the total feed rate.
 Message eliding can be used to limit the output stream to a few updates per topic per second.

-• Controlling update rates to subscribers over a Wide Area Network (WAN)
+Controlling update rates to subscribers over a Wide Area Network (WAN)

-Sometimes, WAN bandwidth versus receiver processing capacity require that only a subset of the entire feed rate be provided over the WAN.
+Sometimes, WAN bandwidth versus receiver processing capacity requires that only a subset of the entire feed rate be provided over the WAN.
 Message eliding can be used to control the message update rates to a client.

 A client typically performs the following steps for managing their own subscriptions: